daniel-furman/llm-reasoning-pop-quiz/README.md

 <br>

 **1.2** Daniel is in need of a haircut.
 His barber works Mondays, Wednesdays, and Fridays.
 So, Daniel went in for a haircut on Sunday.
-Does this make logical sense?\nLet's work this out in a step by step way to be sure we have the right answer while responding as succinctly as possible.
+Does this make logical sense?\nLet's respond succinctly and work this out in a step by step way to be sure we have the right answer.

 | model                        |  response             | correct  |
 |------------------------------|-----------------------|:---------:|